huntbeat/popgen-auto/hmm/README.md

 1. RNU - recurrent neural networks ; VAE - variational auto encoder
 2. Exchangeable NN to make row order unconditional
 3. Feed in real data to current pipelines

+---
+07.02.18

+1. Creating data to feed to neural networks for NS
+2. See how much windows impact accuracy of HMM
+3. Look into optimization for model